 The Healthcare Insurance Portability and Accountability Act (HIPAA) includes certain privacy rules that healthcare providers must adhere to when disclosing patient information.
 Referred to as "protected health information," HIPAA governs information transmitted electronically using a phone, fax or computer.
 Under HIPAA, what is considered protected health information is rather broad.
 Since violating the terms of HIPAA can result in expensive fines and even jail time, healthcare providers typically err on the side of caution and withhold medical information if they believe HIPAA compliance is involved.
 For these reasons, it's important for wills, healthcare powers of attorney, healthcare proxies and advance directives to take into account HIPAA and what counts as protected health information.

-At Blake & Associates, our attorneys work closely with clients when drafting wills, durable powers of attorney, healthcare proxies and other documents that require HIPAA release clauses and forms.
-To learn more about HIPAA and its importance when creating an estate plan, contact the estate planning attorneys at Blake & Associates.
+At Blake Law, our attorneys work closely with clients when drafting wills, durable powers of attorney, healthcare proxies and other documents that require HIPAA release clauses and forms.
+To learn more about HIPAA and its importance when creating an estate plan, contact the estate planning attorneys at Blake Law.

 Addressing HIPAA in Wills, Powers of Attorney and Healthcare Proxies

 Since healthcare providers are extremely cautious when it comes to disclosing healthcare information, it's important to have appropriate language in a will or other estate planning document that address HIPAA concerns.
 In some cases, healthcare providers may still reject a request for a principle's or ward's healthcare information even though an appropriate HIPAA waiver has been completed.
 Here, it's important to have language included in estate planning documents that will hold up in court.

 Releasing Protected Health Information and HIPAA